Brandon Flynn: Theater

-Flynn's New York theater debut was in the role of Luke in the off-Broadway production of John Kander and Greg Pierce's musical Kid Victory at the Vineyard Theatre, in 2017.
+Flynn's New York theater debut was in the role of Luke in the off-Broadway production of John Kander and Greg Pierce's musical Kid Victory at the Vineyard Theatre in 2017.
 In 2025, he returned to the stage to play a young Marlon Brando in the off-Broadway premiere of Gregg Ostrin's play Kowalski at the Duke on 42nd Street.
-In 2025, he also originated the role of Dylan in the world premiere of Jeremy O. Harris's play Spirit of the People at the Williamstown Theatre Festival.
+Also in 2025, he originated the role of Dylan in the world premiere of Jeremy O. Harris's play Spirit of the People at the Williamstown Theatre Festival.
+In October 2025, Flynn joined the cast of Good Sex, an experimental off-Broadway play.
+Created by Irish theater company Dead Centre in collaboration with collaboration with novelist and essayist Emilie Pine, the play first premiered at the 2022 Dublin Theatre Festival and was funded by the Arts Council of Ireland.

+In 2026, Flynn starred as Jonah in Matthew Libby's off-Broadway play Data at the Lucille Lortel Theatre.

-Other
+Other ventures

 Flynn has starred in multiple Calvin Klein campaigns, including the brand's 2023 Pride campaign, the 2023 holiday campaign, and the Spring 2024 menswear campaign.
+In 2025, Flynn announced that he was working on a screen adaptation of Rent Boy, Gary Indiana's epistolary novel about a male sex worker navigating the seedy underbelly of 1990s New York City.

 Personal life

-With 13 Reasons Why, Flynn was among the first openly gay actors to play a significant role in a major Netflix original series, and in 2018 received the Queerty Award in the "Closet Door Bustdown" category, which honors individuals who have made significant strides in LGBTQ+ visibility and representation.
-Flynn married his husband, Jordan Tannahill, in October 2024.
+Flynn became engaged to his longtime partner Jordan Tannahill in December 2023.
+The couple met during the rehearsal of Tannahill’s off-broadway play Prince Faggot and married in New York City on October 12, 2024.

+Political and religious views

 Flynn is Jewish.
+In 2020, he joined the weekly protests at the Hall of Justice in Los Angeles demanding the resignation of then–district attorney Jackie Lacey for not holding the police force accountable for the murders of Black people in the LA county.
+He also became a supporter of the LA Youth Division of Black Lives Matter.
+He has been outspoken against homophobia and condemned the Trump administration's decision to prohibit transgender people from enlisting in the military.
+He voiced his support for marriage equality, urging his followers to vote in the favor of same-sex marriage in Australia.

+Awards and recognition

+With 13 Reasons Why, Flynn was among the first openly gay actors to play a significant role in a major Netflix original series; in 2018, he received the Queerty Award in the "Closet Door Bustdown" category, which honors individuals who have made significant strides in LGBTQ visibility and representation.